ak--47/dwh-mixpanel/README.md

 }
 ```

-no special permissions are required for snowflake - only that the user/pass you entered can view and query the dataset.
+no special permissions are required for snowflake - only that the user entered can view and query the dataset.

-note: 2FA with Snowflake is _not_ currently supported in this module.
+note: 2FA or SSO auth for Snowflake is _not_ currently supported in this module.

 <div id="athena"></div>